alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 #### Add ARC Helm Values
 This is required to allow us to use docker-in-docker, and to attach the service account from the previous setup.
-With the benefit of hindsight, would be better to use `kaniko` to build images thereby avoiding exposing the docker socket to the runner and its privileges.
+With the benefit of hindsight, would be better to use `kaniko` to build images thereby avoiding exposing the docker socket and its privileges to the runner.

 Add file `deploy/helm/arc-runner-values.yaml` with contents: